Adlink-ROS/people_tracking_demo/README.md

 sudo ./install_prerequisites.sh
 ```

-## Building and Installing the Inference Engines of OpenVINO
+## Build and Install the Inference Engines of OpenVINO

 **root** is required instead of sudo